drfloob/_tree/README.md

+**Coverage**: Test coverage is currently only measured for PhantomJS.
+Branches for Node and global script definitions aren't executed, nor are the `Object.defineProperty` fallbacks.

-**Coverage**: Test coverage is at 97% statements, 93% branches, 98% functions, and 97% lines.
+Current PhantomJS coverage is at 94% statements, 93% branches, 98% functions, and 94% lines.

 Coverage is analyzed by running `grunt cover`.
 You can view the coverage report locally at `coverage/index.html`.